sinthlab/sinthlab-kuka-stack/README.md

 ```
 ros2 launch sinthlab_bringup iiwa7_apple_pluck_impedance_control.launch.py
 ```
-You can adjust any parameter from here directly as needed by just passing it at the end of command (need not re-build whole workspace)
+You can adjust any parameter from here directly as needed by just passing it at the end of command (need not re-build whole workspace).

 7. Try gently applying force on end effector

 **Troubleshoot**: